-Rasmussen College has a wide variety of resources, tools, and services for academic and business writing support.
+Rasmussen University has a wide variety of resources, tools, and services for academic and business writing support.
 Use the tabs along the top of this box to learn more about different forms of writing and style recommendations to help you with your course assignments and in your profession.

 View the video below to explore some of the key differences between professional/business writing and academic writing: